basin-dev/continue/autodebug/src/README.md

 3. Run `cd autodebug` command in the VS Code terminal

-4. Create a `src/.env` file with the variable `PYTHON_PATH` that points to the location of your `unit-test-experiments` file path

-5. Run `npm install`
+4. Run `npm install`

-6. Start a virtual environment in `unit-test-experiments` by running `source env/bin/activate`
+5. Start a virtual environment in `unit-test-experiments` by running `source env/bin/activate`

-7. Start the FastAPI server by running `uvicorn server:app --reload`
+6. Start the FastAPI server by running `uvicorn server:app --reload`

-8. Open `src/extension.ts` file
+7. Open `src/extension.ts` file

-9. Press `F5` on your keyboard to start `Run and Debug` mode
+8. Press `F5` on your keyboard to start `Run and Debug` mode

-10. `cmd+shift+p` for extension commands??
+9. `cmd+shift+p` for extension commands??
 (I can't find anything though...)

-11. Every time you make changes to the code, you need to run `npm run compile`
+10. Every time you make changes to the code, you need to run `npm run compile`

 ## Alternative: Install a packaged version